| About the Journal

-- Editorials: These are solicited, contributed by editorial board members (approx. 1000 to 1200 words).
-A maximum of 12 references may be included.
+- Editorials: These are solicited, contributed by editorial board members (approx. 1800 words).
+A maximum of 15 references may be included.
 Editorials should normally not have tables and figures.

-- Perspective: A perspective of 500-1000 words length, with approximately 5 references.
+- Perspective: A perspective of 3500 words length, with maximum 25 references.
 The author may express his or her opinion without complete documentation.
-No abstract is required.
+An unstructured abstract of under 250 words is required.

-- Reviews: Systematic critical assessments of literature and data sources of about 3000 words should be submitted after consulting the Editor regarding the subject.
+- Reviews: Systematic critical assessments of literature and data sources should be submitted after consulting the Editor regarding the subject.
 Authors should preferably be working in and have published papers in the area being reviewed and have sufficient expertise to critically evaluate relevant literature.
 Typically the Reviews are commissioned by the editors from experts.
-The review should not exceed 3000 words and should include an unstructured abstract of 250 words.
+The review should not exceed 5500 words with up to 75 references and a combined limit of 6 tables/figures.
+The manuscript should include an unstructured abstract of 250 words.
 If you would like to write a review for IJAMHR, then contact the Editor-in-Chief with a brief outline of your proposed review along with your credentials, seeking to be invited.
 Starting July 2016, the Journal does not consider unsolicited submissions under the Review category.

-- Commentaries: Short commentaries based on original articles will be encouraged from reviewers.
+- Commentaries: Short commentaries based on original articles published in the journal will be encouraged from reviewers.
 It should be of 500-1000 words length, with approximately 5 references.
 The author may express his or her opinion.
 No abstract is required.

-- Original articles: This includes reports of original research (including trials, studies of diagnostic tests or surveys) that are up to 2500 words in length (excluding references and abstract).
-Please write a structured abstract (including 5 headings: Background, Aims, Methods, Results, Conclusion) of not more than 250 words and add key words (3-5 words).
-The article should follow IMRAD (introduction, methods, results, discussion), may include acknowledgement if any, and references.
-Double blind controlled trials must conform to the revised CONSORT statement and this is available from editorial office or at the website http://www.consort-statement.org.
-We encourage reports of diagnostic tests to be accompanied by the STARD flow diagram and checklist (www.clinchem.org/cgi/content/full/49/1/1), reports of meta-analyses of randomized trials to be accompanied by the QUOROM flow diagram and checklist (www.consort-statement.org/QUOROM.pdf), and meta-analyses of observational studies to be accompanied by the MOOSE checklist (www.consort-statement.org/MOOSE.pdf).
-Observational studies in epidemiology should follow STROBE guidelines available on http://www.strobe-statement.org.
-Registration of clinical trials is desirable.
+- Original articles: This includes reports of original research (including clinical trials, studies of diagnostic tests or surveys) that are up to 3500 words in length (excluding references and abstract).
+Please include a structured abstract (Headings: Background, Methods, Results, Conclusion) of not more than 250 words and add 3 to 5 key words.
+Total number of cited references should not exceed 50, and up to 7 tables/figures (combined limit) are allowed.
+The article should follow the IMRAD (introduction, methods, results, discussion) style, may include acknowledgements if any, and references.
+Controlled clinical trials should conform to the revised CONSORT statement, available at http://www.consort-statement.org/.
+We encourage reports of diagnostic tests to be accompanied by the STARD flow diagram and checklist (https://www.bmj.com/content/351/bmj.h5527.long), reports of systematic reviews and meta-analyses should to be accompanied by the PRISMA flow diagram and checklist (https://www.bmj.com/content/339/bmj.b2535.full?view=long&pmid=19622551).
+Observational studies in epidemiology should follow the STROBE guidelines available at https://www.strobe-statement.org/index.php?id=strobe-home.
+All clinical trial protocols should have been registered on any of the WHO-compliant national/international registries.
 Permission from ethics committee/ Institutional Review Board (IRB), statement of sources of support and conflict of interest is mandatory.
 IRB approval must be mentioned in the “methods” section of all manuscripts.
-Short reports of preliminary studies may be submitted for the category of Brief reports.

-- Dispatch: We publish case reports with an important message for clinical practice or understanding the pathobiology.
+- Case reports: We publish case reports with an important message for clinical practice or understanding the pathobiology.
 We do not consider case reports merely based on rarity and chance associations.
 All case reports should be accompanied by a comprehensive search for previously published reports.
 The case report should not exceed 2000 words in length with up to 20 references and 4 figures or tables.
 Include an unstructured abstract of 200 words.
-Due care should be taken to ensure that the patient’s identity is not revealed in the case report and accompanying images.
-If that is not possible, written consent to publish should be obtained from the patient.
-The same should be submitted to the editorial office.
+It is the publisher's policy that due consent must be obtained from patient/legal guardian, as appropriate, to report the case for possible publication regardless of whether identifying information is presented or not.
+This must be explicitly mentioned at the end of main draft.
 The manuscript should be structured as Introduction, Case report(s), and Discussion.